Bond Projects: Fire Stations & Fire Training Facility

 These new stations meet current seismic and building codes to ensure our firefighters can respond quickly when an emergency strikes and meet gender equity standards to allow both men and women to serve as firefighters.

 Location of impacted fire stations: Fire Station # 8, 4422 Overland Road, opened in May 2017.

 FIre Station # 4, 8485 Ustick Road, opened in June 2017.

-The bond also allows the Boise Fire Department to Build a new firefighter training facility that meets National Fire Protection Association’s minimum standards.
-This state-of-the-art training facility will allow BFD and its partners to become a leading provider of public safety training by producing well-educated and realistically trained first responders.
-The results will be a dramatic enhancement in the state of readiness and preparedness.
-Construction is nearly complete, a ribbon cutting is set for June 1, 2018.
+The bond also allowed the Boise Fire Department to Build a new firefighter training facility that meets National Fire Protection Association’s minimum standards.
+This state-of-the-art training facility makes it possible for BFD and its partners to be leading providers of public safety training by producing well-educated and realistically trained first responders.
+The results are a dramatic enhancement in the state of readiness and preparedness.
+A grand opening was held on June 1, 2018.

 Fire Station #9, 3101 Sycamore, the current statiom is being demolished.
 In its place will be a complete rebuild.
 The new station will be a single level building with two bays.
 Demolition is set for summer of 2018, the new station will open im summer of 2019.

 Fire Station #5, 212 South 16th Street, design phase 2019, completion expected in 2020.